therealtimex/aci/README.md

 </details>

 <details>
-  <summary>Run postgreSQL and app server in Docker locally</summary>
+  <summary>Run postgreSQL and server in Docker locally</summary>

-  - Build app server and start the database and app server
+  - Build server and start the database and server
     - `docker-compose up --build`
   - Set up the database (running in docker) with the latest migration
     - `alembic upgrade head`